-Wayne Sims, former LSU athlete and father of slain basketball star, has died
+Wayne Sims former LSU basketball player has passed away

 Latest Weather Blog

-Wayne Sims, former LSU athlete and father of slain basketball star, has died
+Wayne Sims former LSU basketball player has passed away

 BATON ROUGE - Wayne Sims, a former LSU basketball player and father to slain Tigers star Wayde Sims, passed away.

 Sources tell WBRZ that Sims died after he reportedly collapsed at work.
-Officials said that it appeared Sims died of natural causes.
+Officials said that it appeared Sims died of natural causes early Wednesday morning.

 Wayne Sims played on the LSU Basketball team from 1987 to 1991, competing alongside the likes of Shaquille O'Neal.
-His son, Wayde, was gunned down after he tried to intervene in a street fight just off Southern University's campus in 2018.
+His son, Wayde, was gunned down after he tried to intervene in a street fight that happened after a concert in 2018.

 Wayde's killer, Dyteon Simpson, was sentenced to life in prison last year.
-Simpson was later found dead in prison from what was believed to be an overdose.
+Simpson was later found dead in his prison cell from what was believed to be an overdose.

 Trending News